Cultivating Reflection, Reflexivity, and Self-Care – Essential Competencies for Psychologists

 How They Work Together:

 Reflection, reflexivity and self-care work together to form a foundation for ethical, compassionate, and resilient practice.
-These are no longer just nice-to-have skills—they are essential for your professional development and meeting the ethical standards set by AHPRA in the new Code of Conduct (effective 1 December 2025)
+These are no longer just nice-to-have skills—they are essential for your professional development and meeting the ethical standards and competencies set by AHPRA in the new Code of Conduct (effective 1 December 2025)

 • 🌀 Reflection helps you process experiences.